falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-3-knative.md

 See also
 [knative.dev install instructions](https://knative.dev/docs/install/any-kubernetes-cluster/)
-for installed these into your own cluster.
+for installing these into your own cluster.

 ### Falco/Falcosidekick/sidekick UI